Irving High Asset Divorce Attorney

 Dedicated Counsel for High Asset Divorces

-No two divorces are the same, and each couple will have different levels
+No two divorces are the same, and each couple will have different wealth

-of wealth and assets that they must fairly divide between themselves when
+and assets that they must fairly divide between themselves when going

-going their separate ways.
-For couples that have larger amounts of wealth,
+their separate ways.
+For couples with more significant wealth, the property

-the property division process can be substantially more complex.
-Dividing
+division process can be substantially more complex.
+Dividing certain types

-certain types of assets may take additional time as different, specialized
+of assets may take additional time as different, specialized laws and

-laws and procedures must be followed in order to ensure everything is
+procedures must be followed to ensure everything is properly handled.

-J. Roland Jeter, P.C., we have a substantial amount of experience we can put to work you to
+J. Roland Jeter, P.C., we have a substantial amount of experience we can put to work for you

-in and out of the courtroom, ensuring you obtain the best quality representation
+acumen, and proficiency in and out of the courtroom, ensuring you obtain

 Start your case with a